ppinard/fsaecostreport/docs/users/component_structure.rst

 See cost reports from previous years for examples.

 Sub-assemblies group parts together.
-For example, tube A and tube are two parts that need to be welded together to create the *Exhaust runner*.
+For example, tube A and tube B are two parts that need to be welded together to create the *Exhaust runner*.
 The *Exhaust runner* assembly details the welding process.